doctafaustus/rollup-build-tool/README.md

 Rollup will run and bundle code into the `dist` directory.
 This bundle can be copied and pasted into the Optimizely custom code editor for each variation.

-The `package.json` file is set up to watch for any code changes and rebuild the files, however this can be disabled by removing `--watch` from the `package.json` `start` script.
+The `npm start` command includes a watch for code changes and rebuilds the files, however this can be disabled by removing `--watch` from the `package.json` `start` script.

 All the rollup config is located in `rollup.config.js`.